gfs-web-marketing/Environment-Keygens/README.md

-# Environment Key Generators
+# Environment SSH Key Generators

 This set of scripts will allow you to setup your deployment keys for both staging and production environments.
+It does the following:

+- Properly configure ~/.ssh/config for remote Github deployment.
+- Names and sets up SSH keys, the only thing you provide is the repository name.
+- Creates deployment keys for staging and prod environments.
+- In staging, creates both a maintenance and deploy key.
+- Provides further instructions in staging for maintenance user setup.

 See [GFS Confluence Documentation](https://confluence.gfs.com/confluence/display/CORPISMARTECH/Connecting+to+source+control) for the full process.